 AI & Medicine

-Supported by a generous gift from Wicklow Capital, the Wicklow AI Medical Research Initiative (WAMRI) represents a new research paradigm that is agile, cross-institutional and multidisciplinary.
-This initiative provides an opportunity for students and scholars to conduct medical research across many specialties by providing expertise in data science and related areas of biomedical informatics to basic and clinical researchers.
+AIM represents a research paradigm that is agile, cross-institutional and multidisciplinary.
+The initiative provides an opportunity for students and scholars to support medical research across many specialties by providing expertise in data science and related areas of biomedical informatics to basic and clinical researchers.
 Data Institute students, postdocs and faculty have partnered with researchers at Harvard Medical School, Stanford AIMI, Salk Institute, Georgetown Medical and UCSF, among others, to develop novel open source ML/AI models to solve challenging medical problems.
 In addition to supporting principal investigators at other institutions, AIM faculty have specific expertise in neurological and neurodevelopmental disorders, and integrated mental health and are leading research teams in these areas.

-In the past three years years, 32 projects involving 36 students, 4 postdoctoral fellows, and 9 USF faculty have worked across 15 research labs at 7 universities.
+Over the past several years, 32 projects involving 36 students, 4 postdoctoral fellows, and 9 USF faculty have worked across 15 research labs at 7 universities.
 Some highlights of breakthrough results include:

 - Developing a state of the art AI software system that automatically identifies dangerous brain swelling in ER patients